 Ashtoreth

-Biblical scholar Gesenius related the name Ashtoreth to the Persian word “sitarah” or “star” and connected it with Venus, goddess of love.
+Biblical scholar Gesenius related the name Ashtoreth to the Persian word “sitarah” or “star” she is connected with both the moon and Venus, the goddess of love.
+Ancient people sacrificed babies to both her and her male counter-part Baal.
+She was often worshiped as a moon goddess and was symbolized by the cow horn.

 1st Kings 11:4 As Solomon grew old, his wives turned his heart after other gods, and his heart was not fully devoted to the LORD his God, as the heart of David his father had been.
 5) He followed Ashtoreth the goddess of the Sidonians, and Molek the detestable god of the Ammonites.